featured image

 }

-Critique: This approach is brittle.
-The delay(10) guarantees jitter because the execution time of analogRead and Serial.println is not accounted for.
-This introduces phase noise into our signal, which will destroy the algorithms meant to detect “skew deviation” strokes.
-Furthermore, it applies no digital smoothing to catch the residual noise our hardware filter missed.
+This is brittle.
+The delay(10) doesn’t account for the execution time of analogRead and Serial.println, introducing phase noise that will corrupt algorithms trying to detect the subtle eye position shifts that signal skew deviation.
+There’s also no digital smoothing to catch the residual noise the hardware filter missed.

 // REFINED APPROACH: Timer-driven sampling with an O(1) EMA Filter